unicode-org/message-format-wg/exploration/function-composition-part-1.md

 ### Typed functions

-The following option aims to provide a general mechanism for custom function authors to specify how functions compose with each other.

-This is an extension of the "preservation model" from part 1 of this document.
+Types are a way for users of a language to reason about the kinds of data that functions can operate on.
+The most ambitious solution is to specify a type system for MessageFormat functions.

-Here, `ValueType` is the most general type in a system of user-defined types.
+`ValueType` is the most general type in a system of user-defined types.
 Using the function registry,
 each custom function could declare its own argument type and result type.
 This does not imply the existence of any static typechecking.
-A function passed the wrong type could signal a runtime error.
-This does require some mechanism for dynamically inspecting the type of a value.

-Consider Example B1 from part 1 of the document:

 Example B1:
 ```